Sparrow v. The Queen [1990] 1 S.C.R. 1075 | |

 The evidence reveals that the Musqueam have lived in the area as an organized society long before the coming of European settlers, and that the taking of salmon was an integral part of their lives and remains so to this day.
 Much of the evidence of an aboriginal right to fish was given by Dr. Suttles, an anthropologist, supported by that of Mr. Grant, the band administrator.
 The Court of Appeal thus summarized Dr. Suttles' evidence, at pp. 72-3 (D.L.R.):

 "Dr. Suttles was qualified as having particular qualifications in respect of the ethnography of the Coast Salish Indian people of which the Musqueams were one of several tribes.
 He thought that the Musqueam had lived in their historic territory, which includes the Fraser River estuary, for at least 1,500 years.
 That historic territory extended from the north shore of Burrard Inlet to the south shore of the main channel of the Fraser River including the waters of the three channels by which that river reaches the ocean.
 As part of the Salish people, the Musqueam were part of a regional social network covering a much larger area but, as a tribe, were themselves an organized social group with their own name, territory and resources.
 Between the tribes there was a flow of people, wealth and food.
-No tribe was wholly self- sufficient or occupied its territory to the complete exclusion of others.
+No tribe was wholly self- sufficient or occupied its territory to the complete exclusion of others."Dr. Suttles described the special position occupied by the salmon fishery in that society.
+The salmon was not only an important source of food but played an important part in the system of beliefs of the Salish people, and in their ceremonies.
+The salmon were held to be a race of beings that had, in "myth times", established a bond with human beings requiring the salmon to come each year to give their bodies to the humans who, in turn, treated them with respect shown by performance of the proper ritual.
+Towards the salmon, as toward other creatures, there was an attitude of caution and respect which resulted in effective conservation of the various species."

 While the trial for a violation of a penal prohibition may not be the most appropriate setting in which to determine the existence of an aboriginal right, and the evidence was not extensive, the correctness of the finding of fact of the trial judge "that Mr. Sparrow was fishing in ancient tribal territory where his ancestors had fished from time immemorial in that part of the mouth of the Fraser River for salmon" is supported by the evidence and was not contested.
 The existence of the right, the Court of Appeal tells us, "was not the subject of serious dispute".
 It is not surprising, then, that, taken with other circumstances, that court should find that "the judgment appealed from was wrong in ... failing to hold that Sparrow at the relevant time was exercising an existing aboriginal right".